 Additional impacts may arise that we are not aware of currently; however, the COVID-19 pandemic or the perception of its effects could have a material adverse effect on our business, financial condition, results of operations, or cash flows.
-In addition, the COVID-19 pandemic and the various responses to it, may also have the effect of heightening many of the other risks discussed in this "Risk Factors" section.
+In addition, the COVID-19 pandemic, the ongoing recovery from the COVID-19 pandemic and the various responses to it, may also have the effect of heightening many of the other risks discussed in this "Risk Factors" section.